cantzakas/postgis-demo/README.md

 Read [About PostGIS](POSTGIS.md) page for information on PostGIS Extension for Greenplum.
 ## Loading GIS (Vector) Data into Pivotal Greenplum Database
 Follow the step-by-step instructions available at [GIS-loader file](GIS-loader.md) page, on how to load GIS data into Pivotal Greenplum database.
+## About the data used in this demo
+Read [About the data](ABOUTDATA.md) page for information on number of records and table attrinutes for the datasets used in this demo.